-- The AP coordinator or other authorized staff person logs in to the DAS portal from a computer connected to the Internet after the exam administration to submit the files for scoring.
+- The AP coordinator or other authorized staff person logs in to the DAS portal from a computer connected to the internet after the exam administration to submit the files for scoring.

-- Schools may not use iPhones® or student-owned or controlled devices.
+- Schools may not use iPhones® or student-owned or -controlled devices.

-- There must be a WiFi connection in the testing room, in order to upload files directly to the DAS portal.
+- There must be a Wi-Fi connection in the testing room, in order to upload files directly to the DAS portal.

 - The iPad must have a minimum of 20MB of storage space available for the app.
 If the iPad has insufficient storage space, a warning message will give instructions on how to remedy the problem.

 The Digital Audio Capture (DAC) App Overview is a step-by-step guide that includes:

 - Instructions on downloading, installing, configuring, and using the DAC app

 - Information specific to using the app for practice before the exam